 Over the years, the team has undergone some changes, however, remains committed to ensuring the program remains relevant and useful to support students and preceptors in health professions programs as they work together to provide learning environments that will prepare students for the real world of professional practice.

-In 2007, an Interprofessional team from the University of Western Ontario, Fanshawe College and the Middlesex-London Health Unit (PHRED Program) received funding from the Ministry of Health and Long Term Care to develop an open access, online modular program for health professional students and preceptors.
-The topics and format of the Preceptor Education Program were chosen based on an extensive review of the existing preceptor programs, the research literature, and a survey of 600 clinicians, students and academic faculty.
-Eight learning modules were developed and pilot tested.
-Over the years, more than 20,000 people have accessed the program.
-In 2015, a new grant to update the program was obtained through the Council of Ontario Universities from the Ontario Online Initiative of the Ministry of Training, Colleges and Universities.
-All existing modules have been enhanced and one new module has been added.
-The updated modules feature new learning activities, downloadable resources, interactive exercises, animated case scenarios and references.
-A pilot test of the second edition was completed by 80 students and preceptors, and feedback informed revisions completed prior to the January 1, 2016 release.
+In 2007, an interprofessional team from the University of Western Ontario, Fanshawe College and the Middlesex-London Health Unit (PHRED Program) received funding from the Ministry of Health and Long-Term Care to develop an open access, online modular program for health professional students and preceptors.
+The topics and format of the Preceptor Education Program were chosen based on an extensive review of the existing preceptor programs, the research literature, and a survey of 600 clinicians, students, and academic faculty.
+Eight learning modules were developed, and pilot tested.
+In 2008, the program received the Award of Excellence for Interprofessional Collaboration from the Canadian Association of Speech-Language Pathologists and Audiologists.

 Kinsella, E.A., Bossers, A., Ferguson, K., Jenkins, K., Bezzina, M.B., MacPhail, A., Moosa, T., Schurr, S., Whitehead, J. & Hobson, S. (2016).
 Preceptor Education Program for health professionals and students.
 (2nd ed.)
 London, ON: The University of Western Ontario.
 Available at: www.preceptor.ca